6809/sbc09/README.txt

 eForth
 ------

-ef09.asm:
+Source:

+    ef09.asm

     Backspace character changed from 127 to 8.

 Memory-Layout:

     0100   At this address the binary is placed to, the Forth entry point 03C0   USER area start
     4000   Memory TOP

 I/O:
     Keyboard input:
      * ^H or BSP deletes character
      * RETURN -> interrupts (long) output

+Start:

+    ../v09s ef09

 Bugs:
     SEE     ;